FOREX-Dollar near 6-week low after no tapering hint from Fed

 “The Fed seems to have downgraded their overall economic assessment, thus capping the dollar,” said Minori Uchida, chief currency analyst at the Bank of Tokyo-Mitsubishi UFJ.

-The dollar index, which tracks the greenback’s performance against a basket of major currencies, last stood at 81.884 , about 0.2 percent above late U.S. levels but still not far from a low of 81.407 touched on Wednesday.
+The dollar index, which tracks the greenback’s performance against a basket of major currencies, last stood at 81.777 , slightly above late U.S. levels but still not far from a low of 81.407 touched on Wednesday.

 But many economists still expect the Fed to begin slowing its asset-buying programme as early as next month, especially in light of data showing U.S. economic growth was not quite as weak as expected in the second quarter.

-Traders also say a strong reading in Friday’s U.S. employment data could cement expectations of a reduction in the Fed’s stimulus in September and thus boost the dollar.
+Traders also say a strong reading in Friday’s U.S. employment data could cement expectations of a reduction in the Fed’s stimulus in September.

-It got a further boost after China’s official manufacturing data showed a small improvement, lifting Asian shares.
+It got a further boost after China’s official manufacturing data showed a small improvement, boosting Asian shares.

 The ECB is expected to hold off on further stimulus but is seen standing by last month’s forward guidance, expecting rates to stay at 0.5 percent or lower for an “extended period”.